dladd/pyFormex/website/videos.rst

 - `Bifurcation meshing`_: Hexahedral meshing of a carotid bifurcation.
 By Gianluca.
 - `Image projection`_: Projection  of a 2-D image on a 3-D surface.
 By Gianluca.
+- `Transforming cube`_: Movies of transforming cubes created in pyFormex.
+By Tomas.

 ..
 End